Iterative autoregression: a novel trick to improve your low-latency speech enhancement model: Introduction

 \section{Introduction}

-The problem of real-time streaming (``live'') speech processing has great practical importance for modern digital hearing aids, acoustically transparent hearing devices and telecommunication.
-Undetectable limits to lag for live, real-time processing is a subject of investigation and debate but is estimated around 5-30 milliseconds depending on the application~\cite{graetzer2021clarity, stone1999tolerable}.
-Taking into consideration that speech enhancement tools are usually deployed in joint pipelines with other speech processing tools (e.g., echo cancellation) and within signal transmission channels, requirements for total delay are very strict and, for many applications, are hardly meet by main-stream speech enhancement solutions which typically rely on more than 30-60 ms algorithmic (by model design) latency~\cite{defossez2020real, hao2021fullsubnet}.
-Therefore, there is a significant demand for research devoted to low-latency (less than 10 ms) speech enhancement models.
+The problem of real-time streaming speech processing holds immense practical significance for modern digital hearing aids, acoustically transparent hearing devices, and telecommunication.
+While the upper limit of undetectable lag for live, real-time processing is a subject of investigation and debate, it is estimated to be around 5-30 milliseconds depending on the application \cite{graetzer2021clarity, stone1999tolerable}.
+Since speech enhancement tools are usually employed in joint pipelines with other speech processing tools (such as echo cancellation) and within signal transmission channels, requirements for total delay are extremely strict and, for many applications, are hardly met by mainstream speech enhancement solutions that typically rely on algorithmic latency of more than 30-60 ms (by model design) \cite{defossez2020real, hao2021fullsubnet}.
+Thus, there is a significant demand for research devoted to low-latency (less than 10 ms) speech enhancement models.

-In this work, we present a general algorithm that allows effective training of autoregressive speech enhancement models for low-latency applications and show that it provides considerable improvements over non-autoregressive baselines across different training losses and neural architectures.